 Tweaking the acidity of the lime juice, adding various combinations of spices, switching out the types of tomatoes, adding cilantro leaves but no stems… until all of my friends and family agreed that it was indeed the BEST.

-Why Everyone Loves this Roasted Salsa Recipe
+Why Everyone Loves This Easy Recipe

 • Super flavorful fresh tomatoes are used.
 Since they make up the bulk of this dip, the quality of them absolutely matters!